pbandi2020/Election_Analysis/README.md

 # Results
 ### Election Analysis Report
 #### *All of our challenge 3 election data analysis is based on a single dimension.
 Here is a summary of our challenge result set.*
 * Based on the total casted votes, the county that received the most popular votes is **Denver**.
-Over **82%** of votes were recorded in this county and as per our analysis the winner of the election is **Diana DeGette** who received **272,892** votes of the total received popular votes of **306,055** registered across all counties.
+Over **82%** of votes were recorded in this county and as per our analysis the winner of the election is **Diana DeGette** who received **272,892** votes of the total received popular votes of **306,055** casted across all counties.
 The break down of the results are written to a text file and is avaibale for review.
 Refer to the following path to access the output report **Analysis\election_results.txt** and when executing the program the same is printed to the terminal.

 <img src=/Resources/RuntimeComparisonTable.png alt="Runtime Analysis Report"/>